adriqnn/SoftUni/21_JavaScriptFundamentals/_10_BonusTasks/_02_BasicBrowserPrograms/_01_Practice/README.md

 # Practice:

-Simple welcome page with adjustable title from input;
+Simple program that represents a welcome page with adjustable title from input;